ManolisDia/ManolisDia/README.md

 ## Background bits

 - First-class Computer Science degree from London Met
-- Years in hospitality (yeah, really) - taught me work ethic and how to talk to humans
+- Years in hospitality - taught me work ethic and how to talk to humans
 - Muay Thai fighter since 2017 - taught me how to compete and push through the tough stuff

 ## Random facts